curriculumio/arduino/pot-theremin.md

 ```

 ## Defining Functions
-In `void setup()` set `SPEAKER` as an output.
-A0 is already defined as an input so that doesn't have to be changed.
+In `void setup()`, set `SPEAKER` as an output.
+A0 is already defined as an input by default, so that doesn't have to be changed.
 Again, begin `Serial` at a baud-rate of `9600` for debug purposes.
 ```c
 void setup() {
 	Serial.begin(9600);